 Access to the collection for scientific research, genealogical study, or development of a publication is permitted.
 Prospective researchers should contact the Curator for an appointment.

-To arrange an appointment to conduct research contact the park curator at:
+To arrange an appointment to conduct research fill out a research request form.

 Over a four-year period, National Park Service staff and volunteers completed a project to catalog more than 120,000 historic items.
 The project was funded through the Federal Lands Recreational Enhancement Act.
 The following collections were processed during this ambitions project: